cedricbatailler/cedricbatailler.me/content/blog/2022-bike-table/index.md

 little.

 And, finally, as a concluding thought, if glancing at the table is not enough, I can assure that a bike is definitely handy in Grenoble.
-The data which was used do map onto something very concrete for a lot of people and surely it can help design the world of tomorrow.
+The data that were used do map onto something very concrete for a lot of people and surely it can help design the world of tomorrow.